jrs-innovation-center/javascript-exercises/react/gol.md

 ## Step 3

+> remember map, also think about using two maps, one to map over the board and one to map over each row.
+You will need the index of each row and col to toggle the cell.

 * Add the ability to render the board, it will be an array of rows and an array of columns in each row.